-Our fixed (embedded) generation is primarily required as a backup in the event of network faults.
+Our fixed (embedded) generation is primarily required as a backup in the event of network faults to ensure security of supply to our islanded communities.
 Our 7 power stations are located on the islands off the North of Scotland.
-No fixed generation sites are located in SSES's area.
+No fixed generation sites are located in the SSES license area.